 Physical Symptoms

-There are also many physical symptoms that can be at the root of a low libido.
+There are also many physical symptoms that can be at the root of low libido.
 Pain is probably one of the biggest ones that my clients report impacting their quality of life, in and out of the bedroom.

 Women who used to work out or enjoy a particular sport may no longer do so if they start experiencing some type of ongoing pain.
 They may also be told that being physically active again could worsen a medical condition, such as high blood pressure or coronary artery disease.
-Other chronic health conditions, like arthritis or even lower back pain, can sometimes affect us, or our partner’s, ability to enjoy intimacy.
+Other chronic health conditions, like arthritis or even lower back pain, can sometimes affect our, or our partner’s, ability to enjoy intimacy.

 The good news here is that these conditions have, at their foundation, issues relating to inflammation, and inflammation can be addressed.
 N-Acetyl Cysteine (NAC) and turmeric/curcumin are just two supplements to consider relating to inflammation and pain reduction (and may result in possible improvements in thyroid antibodies as well).